 Here we see the flywheel that initiates when health citizens feel empowered: the more trust, the more health engagement, the greater the likelihood to access vaccines and to self-care for prevention.

-Doing so then sets off Connected viral goodness documented in the work of Christakis and Fowler: our positive health behaviors inspire others in our social circles (online and offline) to do the same.
+Doing so then sets off a virtuous cycle of health that was statistically documented in Connected, the work of Christakis and Fowler: our positive health behaviors inspire others in our social circles (online and offline) to do the same.
 Conversely, our negative behaviors — say, smoking or binge drinking — kick off an unvirtuous cycle of negative health behaviors among our innermost circles and those in our network’s networks.

-So the big learning from the 2024 Edelman Trust Barometer is….trust (coupled with empowerment) are a superpower for public health.
+So the big learning from the 2024 Edelman Trust Barometer is….trust (coupled with empowerment) together make a superpower for public health.